 Evaluation Summary Reports

 Summary reports of evaluation responses are provided to departments and colleges in CSU Data Transfer (also known as MoveIT) after final grades are posted.
-University Scheduling notifies chairs, associate deans, and deans when summary reports are available, at which point they may view reports using the following instructions:
+Academic Services notifies chairs, associate deans, and deans when summary reports are available, at which point they may view reports using the following instructions:

 - Log-in to CSU Data Transfer using Single Sign On SAML (the red button at the bottom of the page).
 (Users may be prompted to select their CSU campus prior to logging-in.)

 - Click on New Packages

 - Click the PDF file to view the summary reports